Online Competitive Influence Maximization: Properties of OCIM

 \section{Properties of OCIM}

-In this section, we first show that the key monotonicity property for CMAB does not hold in the competitive setting.
-We then prove that the important Triggering Probability Modulated (TPM) condition still holds in OCIM, which is essential for the analysis of both Bayesian regret and frequentist regret.
+In this section, we first show that the key monotonicity property for CMAB does not hold in OCIM.
+We then prove that the important Triggering Probability Modulated (TPM) condition still holds, which is essential for the analysis of all proposed algorithms.